On weakly locally finite division rings: Weakly locally finite division rings

-As we have noted in the Introduction, we devote an important part of this paper to construct for a given $n$ which is either non-negative integer or $n=\infty$ a weakly locally finite division ring whose GKdim is $n.$ Recall that a division ring is locally finite iff its GKdim is $0$ \cite{kra-len}.
-On the other hand, there exists a vast number of locally finite division rings, so the case $n=0$ is not necessarily considered here.
+Further, in this section, for a given $n$ which is either non-negative integer or $n=\infty$, we construct a weakly locally finite division ring whose $\GKdim$ is $n.$ The case $n=0$ is trivial because there exists a vast number of locally finite division rings.